 Throughout the year, Ushaw runs a series of exhibitions, ranging from accounts of the more notable of our alumni, through to art exhibitions of different themes.
 Visitors can come and see our exhibitions during standard opening hours.
 Our current exhibitions are detailed below:

-Mark Fairnington - Relics COMING SOON!
+Mark Fairnington - Relics REOPEN TO VISITORS NOW!

 Containing the figures of Saints, Martyrs, Sinners, Birds of Paradise, Beasts and Plants

 Inspired by objects from Ushaw’s extensive permanent collection, Relics will comprise 36 paintings by Fairnington displayed alongside important items from Ushaw’s holdings.
 The exhibition features significant works from Fairnington’s career, including paintings from the Collected Human and Collected and Possessed series together with Specimen 11, his monumental obssessievly realist depiction of a leaf insect.

 Fairnington’s paintings will be displayed alongside items from Ushaw’s renowned collection of religious relics.
 Other exhibits from Ushaw’s holdings include St Cuthbert’s Ring, a medieval gold and sapphire ring removed from the Saint’s tomb at the time of the Reformation, a 19th century sculpture depicting the martyrdom of St Cecelia and a copy of Mark Catesby’s Natural History of Carolina, Florida and the Bahama Islands (1747), the first published record of the animal and plant life of North America.